 - Calls the EU to more effectively respond to challenges of state capture in the Western Balkans by commissioning an independent analysis of the mechanisms that endanger democracy and lead to the capturing of public institutions for private and political purposes and by publishing that analysis for all countries of the region, as it has done for North Macedonia, and recently for Bosnia and Herzegovina (B&H).

-- Calls the Government of Serbia to appoint new Chief Negotiator with relevant expertise in EU affairs and experience in public administration.
+- Calls the Government of Serbia to appoint the new chief of the Negotiating team with relevant expertise in EU affairs and experience in public administration.

 - Notes with regret that another year has been lost in the process of revision of action plans for Chapter 23 and Chapter 24.
 The coalition prEUgovor also notes that the European Commission had serious remarks on the language and content of the draft revised action plans.
 While many technical recommendations submitted by the civil society have been adopted, the key implementation challenges of the Rule of Law reforms that have been identified during the first four years of the APs’ implementation have not been tackled. prEUgovor is worried that revised action plans would be implemented only formally, without any serious progress in the area of the Rule of Law.
 Coalition prEUgovor calls the Serbian Government to conduct and publish an evaluation of outcomes of the Action Plans’ implementation during the first four years, and to report to the public about activities conducted in parallel to the AP revision process.
 In that sense, the issue of lack of implementation of the activities envisaged in the APs for Chapters 23 and 24 should remain on the agenda of all the Government’s sittings until the problems are resolved.